PCI Cybersecurity Compliance

 PCI (Payment Card Industry Data Security Standard) compliance is vitally important for any company that accepts or plans to accept payment for services and products via credit card.
 If your firm intends to accept card payment, and store, process and transmit cardholder data, then you really need to ensure that you’re hosting that data securely with a PCI-compliant hosting service provider.
 PCI cybersecurity compliance is a requirement for every organization handling payment cards.

-Threatcare enables organizations to no longer just “guess” if their security is properly in place by validating protection using threat simulations.
+Threatcare’s Violet platform enables organizations to no longer just “guess” if their security is properly in place by validating protection using breach and attack simulations.
 Threatcare, an Austin-based cybersecurity SaaS company, is the leader in proactive cyber defense.

 PCI cybersecurity compliance must be taken seriously, 89% of all breaches have a financial or espionage motive.
 There are about a dozen PCI compliant standards that meet several security goals.
 In no particular order, they are as follows:

 *Installation and maintenance of firewall configuration to shield cardholder data: Firms have to create their own firewall configuration policy and then develop a configuration test procedure that ensures cardholder data protection.

 *Disregard vendor-supplied system password defaults and similar security parameters: You should create, maintain and update your own system passwords with unique, security number-letter-symbol combinations.

 *This is a requirement that applies solely to companies planning to store cardholder data.
 Companies that don’t do so are already avoiding a potential data security breach often carried out by identity thieves.